waltersantacruz/CrudLaravel/README.md

 ## Run the project

-Go to the folder where your project was cloned and use this command to install dependencies `you need to have composer installed for this command`
+Go to the folder where your project was cloned and use this command to install dependencies<br/>
+`you need to have composer installed for this command`

 > composer install